 In other columns, I’ve have discussed the pros and cons of savings accounts and money market accounts, and how these savings tools compare with CDs.
 No doubt, CDs offer the best interest rates.
 But do you want to wall off access to your money for a few years?

 I’m a big fan of parking your cash in both savings accounts and CDs.
-If you want to keep track of all of your accounts in one place, you can always connect them using a service like Personal Capital.

 Back in mid-2000s, when interest rates hovered around five percent for your standard online savings account, I decided to take a portion of my savings to purchase a couple of short-term CDs (no laddering) that paid higher rates.
 I figured it made no sense to keep some of my money in a lower-paying savings account.